Therr Maitz: 2011—present

-On November 3, 2017, the traditional autumn Therr Maitz concert was held in Saint Petersburg.
-On this concert the band presented an updated rhythm section in the person of the drummer Ignat Kravtsov and the bass guitarist Dmitry Fomin.
-Some songs from the new album and famous concert hits, accompanied by the string orchestra Synergy Orchestra under the direction of Dmitry Selipanov were played at the concert.

 On February 14 Therr Maitz launched pre-orders for new album "Capture" with the song and the video "Container".
-The main role in the video was played by the Georgian actress Tinatin Dalakishvili, while the role of the old man was played by Anton Belyaev himself.
-On the first day, the video on YouTube was viewed more than 1 million times, and within the few weeks, the video got over 5 million views.

 On February 14, 2018, the movie "Led" (Ice), in which Anton Belyaev was one of the composers, came out.
-Apart from the original soundtrack, the film also includes two songs by Therr Maitz – "Power", which was released as a separate single on February 25, and "Superstar".
-The main musical theme of the picture was a cover version of the song "Letet’"(Fly) of the band Amega performed by Anton Belyaev.

-On February 25th, 2018 the track "Power" was released as an individual single.

-On March 8th, 2018 in the Adrenaline-Stadium club Therr Maitz played a big solo concert, accompanied by an orchestra, with Dmitry Selipanov as a conductor.
+On February 25, 2018, the track "Power" was released as an individual single.
+On March 8, 2018, in the Adrenaline-Stadium club Therr Maitz played a big solo concert, accompanied by an orchestra, with Dmitry Selipanov as a conductor.
 The large-scale light show for the concert was made by the studio Sila Sveta.

-On August 10th, 2018 Therr Maitz celebrated their 7th anniversary since foundation of Moscow membership.
+On August 10, 2018, Therr Maitz celebrated their 7th anniversary since foundation of Moscow membership.
 Open-air festive concert took place at design-factory "Flacon".
 On September 14, 2018, Therr Maitz performed at Passionskirche in Berlin.
 During the performance they showcased new album "Capture".
 On September 27, 2018, Therr Maitz took part at 20-th anniversary of MTV.
 They performed with tracks My love is like and Power in collaboration with Polina Gagarina.

 On November 17, 2018, Therr Maitz members took part as speakers at educational forum for musicians Waveforum.
 On December 7, 2018, Therr Maitz performed at Big concert hall "Oktyabrsky" (Saint-Petersburg).
 The concert was accompanied with orchestra led by Dmitry Selipanov.
-It was a debut concert of Jorge Luis Nunez Palacio (percussionist from Cuba), who is now a permanent member of the team.